BIPOLAR DISORDER AND SSD BENEFITS

 Additionally, the ME can testify about your residual functional capacity (RFC).
 The ME’s testimony will be based on your medical records.
 Your RFC is important because if you do not meet or equal a listing, then the VE will use your RFC to determine if you can work.

 USE YOUR RESIDUAL FUNCTIONAL CAPACITY IF YOU DO NOT MEET LISTING 12.04

 If you do not meet listing 12.04, it is still possible to obtain benefits by using your RFC.
 Once the SSA determines that you do not meet or equal the listing, then they must examine your mental RFC.
 The judge will determine your RFC and ask questions to a vocational expert (VE).
 The VE testifies whether someone with your issues can or cannot work.
 Learn more about VE testimony.

 Your mental RFC shows how your bipolar symptoms impair your ability to work.
 For example, your bipolar disorder may prevent you from following directions at work.
 It may also prevent you from making decisions and getting along with other people.

 These types of mental symptoms should be in the progress notes of your treating doctor.
 Typically, your doctor will also rate your mental symptoms as mild, moderate, marked, or extreme.

 The SSA will determine your mental RFC, based upon your medical records.
 They may also send you to one of their doctors for testing.
-Learn more about the SSA’s consultative examination here.
-If the SSA finds that you cannot perform unskilled work, then they may grant you benefits under a “medical-vocational allowance.”
+Learn more about the SSA’s doctor exam.
+If the SSA finds that you do not have the mental ability to work, then they may grant you benefits under a “medical vocational allowance.”